nextcloud/documentation/developer_manual/general/codingguidelines.rst

 * #sharing - this issue or PR is related to sharing
 * #technical debt - this issue or PR is about `technical debt <http://en.wikipedia.org/wiki/Technical_debt>`_
 * #sev1-critical #sev2-high #sev3-medium #sev4-low signify how important the bug is.
+* #p1-urgent #p2-high #p3-medium #p4-low signify the priority of the bug.
 * #Junior Job - these are issues which are relatively easy to solve and ideal for people who want to learn how to code in ownCloud
 * Tags showing the state of the issue or PR, numbered 1-6:
- * #1 - Backlog - this issue has to be tackled but isn't planned in yet (please don't use, we prefer using a backlog milestone)
+ * #1 - Backlog - (please don't use, we prefer using a backlog milestone)
- * #2 - Triaging - this issue has to be `triaged <../bugtracker/triaging.html>`_
+ * #2 - Triaging - (please don't use, we prefer using the triage label)
  * #3 - To develop - ready to start development on this
  * #4 - Developing - development in progress
  * #5 - To Review - ready for review
  * #6 - Reviewing - review in progress
+ * #7 - To Release - reviewed PR that awaits unfreeze of a branch to get merged
 * App tags: #app:files #app:user_ldap #app:files_encryption and so on.
 These tags indicate the app that is impacted by the issue or which the PR is related to
 * settings tags: #settings:personal #settings:apps #settings:admin and so on.
 These tags indicate the settings area that is impacted by the issue or which the PR is related to
-* db tags: #db:mysql #db:sqlite #db:PostGreSQL and so on.
+* db tags: #db:mysql #db:sqlite #db:postgresql and so on.
 These tags indicate the database that is impacted by the issue or which the PR is related to
-* browser tags: #browser:ie #browser:safari ands o on.
+* browser tags: #browser:ie #browser:safari and so on.
 These tags indicate the browser that is impacted by the issue or which the PR is related to
 * #triage - this issue *has to be* `triaged <../bugtracker/triaging.html>`_
-* #needsinfo - this issue needs further information from the reporter, see `triaging <../bugtracker/triaging.html>`_ old tag is #clarification request, please don't use that one anymore.
+* #needs info - this issue needs further information from the reporter, see `triaging <../bugtracker/triaging.html>`_ old tag is #clarification request, please don't use that one anymore.
 * #discussion - this issue needs to be discussed
-* #Security - this is a security related issue
+* #security - this is a security related issue
-* #Windows server - this is related to windows server
+* #windows server - this is related to windows server
 * #research - this item requires some research before it can continue
 * #packaging - this is related to packaging
 * #theming - refers to theming issues or improvements
-* #L10n - refers to translation issues or improvements
+* #l10n - refers to translation issues or improvements
 * #release note - relevant for the release notes
 * #privacy - refers to issues that might lead to privacy concerns
 * #won't fix - This problem won't be fixed (can be for a wide variety of reasons...)